PIReTship/bookdata-tools/docs/data/ids.md

 :::{file} book-links/all-isbns.parquet

-The `book-links/all-isbns.parquet` file manages ISBN IDs and their mappings, along with statistics about their usage in other records.
+This file manages ISBN IDs and their mappings, along with statistics about their usage in other records.

 | Column  | Purpose         |
 | ------- | --------------- |
 | isbn_id | ISBN identifier |
 | isbn    | Textual ISBNs   |

 Each type of ISBN (ISBN-10, ISBN-13) is considered a distinct ISBN.
 We also consider other ISBN-like things, particularly ASINs, to be ISBNs.

+Additional fields in this table contain the number of records from different sources that reference this ISBN.
 :::

 Many other tables that work with ISBNs use ISBN IDs.

-Additional fields in this table contain the number of records from different sources that reference this ISBN.
+(book-codes)=
 ## Book Codes

 :::{index} book code, identifier; book